bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 hide_table_of_contents: true
 ---

-# Binance Chain FAQ
+# Beacon Chain FAQ

-### What is Binance Chain, or Binance DEX?
+### What is Beacon Chain , or Binance DEX?

-Binance Chain is the blockchain initially developed by Binance and community.
-Binance DEX is the decentralized exchange module developed on top of the Binance Chain blockchain.
+Beacon Chain  is the blockchain initially developed by Binance and community.
+Binance DEX is the decentralized exchange module developed on top of the Beacon Chain  blockchain.

-### What is the design principle of Binance Chain?
+### What is the design principle of Beacon Chain ?

-The main focuses for the design of Binance Chain are:
+The main focuses for the design of Beacon Chain  are:

 - No custody of funds: traders maintain control of their private keys and funds.
 - High performance: low latency, high throughput for a large user base, and high liquidity trading.